 Fermented food is getting its due these days, with more and more research showing the health benefits of eating probiotic and lacto-fermented foods.
 What does that mean, exactly?
 Well, that all your parents’ worries about keeping the food in the fridge and making sure mold never made an appearance in the kitchen were a mite misplaced.
 We now know that nature’s effect on certain foods is both delicious and so good for our guts.
 Here’s a basic how-to for one of the simplest veggies to ferment — carrots.
-And a couple variations for experimenting.
+I’ve also included a couple variations for experimenting.
 You’re going love this way of eating your carrots.
 Promise!

 - 1 Tbsp. fine sea salt